-On April 1, the High Court of Kenya heard arguments challenging the legality of the National Integrated Identity Management System (NIIMS), popularly known as Huduma Namba, and calling for interim orders to delay the rollout of the system.
-This is after waves of pressure from civil society organizations, including our partners the Nubian Rights Forum and Haki Center who contend that the system violates the right to privacy, equality, and non-discrimination enshrined in the constitution.
+On April 1, the High Court of Kenya heard arguments challenging the legality of the National Integrated Identity Management System (NIIMS), popularly known as Huduma Namba, and demands to delay the rollout of the controversial system.
+This is after waves of pressure from civil society organizations, including our partners at Nubian Rights Forum and Haki Center, who contend that the system violates the right to privacy, equality, and non-discrimination enshrined in Kenya’s constitution.

 In its ruling on applications for interim orders, the High Court did not prevent the launch of NIIMS, but did restrict several key provisions of the system, including that the government cannot:

 This partial victory remains temporary, as the court will hear further arguments after the next court date on April 30.

 Before the case proceeds, we call on the government to hear the real concerns of citizens who don’t want to choose between digital ID and their rights, and to design a system built on public input with justice as its core.

 The stated intention of NIIMS is to create and operate a national population register as a single source of information about citizens and foreign residents.

 Under the Act, the government would have the authority to collect biometric data, including GPS locations of home addresses, DNA, and land registration numbers of citizens.
 It also merges several data registers including civil and transport registers that contain Kenyans’ personal information.

 The law, however, is not clear on who is in charge of the data, what data can be accessed and by whom, or on the role of citizens in giving consent on the data that will be shared.
 Without a data protection act in place, citizen data is impermissibly exposed to breach.